29th-Day/29th-Day/README.md

 ## Professional Experience

+### Software-Engineer at tenably (Nov 2025 - now)

+Full-stack development of a chat system build on top of the WhatsApp Business API.

 ### AI-Engineer at Fabasoft Contracts (Nov 2024 - Oct 2025)

 Research and development of AI use cases for the business cloud: classification of documents, RAG-enabled chats, modern 360 dashboards, automatic risk assessment for contracts, DORA compliance, etc.